ionic-team/ionic-portals/website/docs/reference/iOS/portal-webview.md

     }
 }
 ```

+See our [getting started guide](../../getting-started/iOS#using-the-portalwebview) for more information on this approach.

 :::info
 Even though there are no Objective-C code samples, the Ionic Portals library can be used with apps written in Objective-C.